TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Synology.md

 /usr/local/bin/pullio > /volume1/docker/appdata/pullio/pullio.log 2>&1
 ```

-It can be frustrating to test the script if no docker image updates are available, therefore you can run the command `sudo pullio` --debug` and the script will behave as if an update is available.
+It can be frustrating to test the script if no Docker image updates are available, therefore you can run the command `sudo pullio` --debug` and the script will behave as if an update is available.
 If you have set to receive notifications, you should receive them.

 More info about Pullio [HERE](https://hotio.dev/scripts/pullio/){:target="\_blank" rel="noopener noreferrer"}